-The Foley Police Department K-9 Unit is comprised of one K-9 Sergeant that is in charge of the unit, three other officers, and their K-9 partners.
-This allows each patrol shift to have a K-9 working with them and at their disposal.
-K-9 officers are on an on-call basis and are subject to call as needed.
-Each handler is assigned a K-9 that works and lives with the handler.
-The K-9 vehicles are specially designed to carry the K-9.
-These vehicles are equipped with safety features to keep the K-9 cool and hydrated.
-They are even designed to notify the handler if the car gets too hot.
-Also, these specially designed units allow the K-9 to be deployed from the vehicle if the handler needs assistance.

-The K-9 Unit helps make the city of Foley a safer place for citizens and businesses by locating and seizing illegal narcotics/drug money, tracking/apprehending fleeing criminals, locating evidence, and conducting demonstrations of the unit's abilities to the public.
+The Foley Police Department K9 Unit is compromised of 1 K9 Sergeant that is in charge of the unit, three other officers, and their K9 partners.
+This allows each patrol shift to have a K9 working with them and at their disposal.
+K9 Officers are on an on-call basis and are subject to call as needed.
+The K9 Unit helps make the city of Foley a safer place for citizens and businesses by locating and seizing illegal narcotics /drug money, tracking/apprehending fleeing criminals, locating evidence, and conducting demonstrations of the unit's abilities to the public.